takahirohonda/javascript-projects/Gatsby-Ts/README.md

 # mdx support
 yarn add gatsby-plugin-mdx @mdx-js/mdx @mdx-js/react --dev

-# enzyme-adapter-react-17 is not availble yet...
+# enzyme-adapter-react-17 is not available yet...
 # when it is updated
 yarn add enzyme-adapter-react-16 @types/enzyme-adapter-react-16 --dev
 # for now, use unofficial one
 yarn add @wojtekmaj/enzyme-adapter-react-17 --dev